-Provide a work plan describing what you will accomplish during the period of performance and on what schedule.
-Indicate where you will be and how you will spend your time.
-Describe the current state of the project and the part or stage of it that the fellowship will support, explaining how the tasks you propose will advance your project.
+Describe the activities you will undertake during the period of performance.
+Indicate when and where you will undertake them, how much time you will spend on each one, and how they will advance your project.
+Describe the current state of the project and the part or stage of it that the fellowship will support.
 Indicate how many months of support you are requesting.
-Your work plan must be based on a full-time commitment to the project during those months; part-time work is not allowed.
 If you do not anticipate finishing the entire project during the fellowship period, discuss your plan for doing so.